ohadschn/letsencrypt-webapp-renewer/README.md

 - 2 = Unexpected error

 Consult the Let's Encrypt documentation for rate limits: https://letsencrypt.org/docs/rate-limits/

+## Telemetry
+`letsencrypt-webapp-renewer` gathers anonymous telemetry for usage analysis and error reporting.
+You can disable it by setting the `LETSENCRYPT_DISABLE_TELEMETRY` to any non-empty value.

 ## Disclaimer
 Since this project relies on https://github.com/sjkp/letsencrypt-siteextension, some of its limitations apply as well: